 - Nebraska players robbed an armored train.
 It was risky, but Bo Pelini wanted those runzas.

-- Michigan State's Mark Dantonio and Michigan's Brady Hoke raced to discover a cache of buried Confederate gold only to realize too late that they forgot shovels.
+- Michigan State's Mark Dantonio and Michigan's Brady Hoke raced to discover a cache of buried Confederate gold only to realize they forgot shovels.

 - Seven magnificent Penn State players defended State College from a gang of roving Paterno apologists.

 - Rutgers wondered why in the hell everyone was doing stereotypical western things instead of breaking down film.
 Everyone else scoffed at those slick-eared New Jersey greenhorns.